-The lawyers of Adler Bytensky Prutschi Shikhman have extensive experience defending persons facing a wide range of criminal charges from allegations as minor as shoplifting to charges as serious as murder.
+The lawyers of Bytensky Shikhman have extensive experience defending persons facing a wide range of criminal charges from allegations as minor as shoplifting to charges as serious as murder.
 Included within this broad category are property offences, frauds, drug offences, and sexual assaults, along with many other types of offences

 Many clients are confused by the type of crime they are charged and want to know if they are facing a felony or a misdemeanor.
 These are American terms that do not apply to Canadian criminal law or Canadian Criminal Code but they do have rough analogs in our own justice system.